elParaguayo/qtile-extras/docs/manual/how_to/popup.rst

 - ``PopupText``: a simple text display object
 - ``PopupImage``: a control to display an image
 - ``PopupSlider``: a control to draw a line which marks a particular value (e.g. volume level)
+- ``PopupCircularProgress``: a control to draw a curved line showing progress etc.
 - ``PopupWidget``: a control to display a Qtile widget in the popup

 Configuration options for these controls can be found on